Secure-Bit/BasicCommand-Classic/README.md

 1. Integrate the .java files
   You are able to clone this repo or copy the code into your project.
   If you already use other libs of securebit, check if have the classes in
-  src/lib/securebit already integrated.
+  <a href="https://github.com/Secure-Bit/BasicCommand-Classic/tree/master/src/lib/securebit">src/lib/securebit</a> already integrated.
 If so, delete the affected files and reorganize
-  the imports of the classfiles in the package src/eu/securebit
+  the imports of the other classfiles.
 2. Work with our classes
   To know how exactly our classes work please watch our tutorial:
   <ul>